vuejs/docs/src/guide/extras/reactivity-transform.md

 Reactivity Transform is a Composition-API-specific feature and requires a build step.
 :::

-## Refs vs. Reactive Variables {#refs-vs-reactive-variables}
+## Refs vs Reactive Variables {#refs-vs-reactive-variables}

-Ever since the introduction of the Composition API, one of the primary unresolved questions is the use of refs vs. reactive objects.
+Ever since the introduction of the Composition API, one of the primary unresolved questions is the use of refs vs reactive objects.
 It's easy to lose reactivity when destructuring reactive objects, while it can be cumbersome to use `.value` everywhere when using refs.
 Also, `.value` is easy to miss if not using a type system.

 [Vue Reactivity Transform](https://github.com/vuejs/core/tree/main/packages/reactivity-transform) is a compile-time transform that allows us to write code like this: